Chapter 9 - Japan – The Proof

 Japan is a nation of islands, roughly the size of California or Germany.
 The characteristics of this island nation – distinct and distant from the Western world – make Japan a perfect comparative tool for Western countries, particularly the United States.

 Up until the 1860s, Japan had very much closed itself off from the rest of the world.
 Only a small port town was open for business with Dutch merchants.
-This all changed when American Captain Perry and his black ships sailed into Tokyo Bay in 1853 and demanded an opening of trade.
+This all changed when American Captain Perry and his black ships sailed into Tokyo Bay in 1853 and demanded that Japan open up to trade.
 In the aftermath, the Japanese shogunate grudgingly signed trade and customs deals which heavily favored the Americans.
 It bought the Japanese some time.
 They understood that staying backwards would render them prey to eventual colonization.
 Instead, they opted to become a power and colonizer themselves.

-With the toppling of the shogunate and the lifting of 15-year-old Meiji on the emperor’s throne in 1868, educated Samurais took charge.
+With the toppling of the shogunate and the ascent of the 15-year-old Meiji to the emperor’s throne in 1868, educated Samurais took charge.
 They jolted the country out of its two-century long isolation with maximum fervor.
 Japan underwent a stellar transformation from medieval tribal society to modern great power.
 The Japanese followed the German script.
 Japanese emissaries going abroad to study how leading Western countries organized themselves returned particularly impressed from Germany[1].
-Germany, lacking natural resources and seemingly threatened by larger powers, looked to the Japanese in a similar predicament to theirs.
+Germany, lacking natural resources and seemingly threatened by larger powers, looked to the Japanese to be in a similar predicament to their country.

 When the Japanese defeated the Russian navy in a short war in 1905, the world took notice.
 Admittedly, the victorious Japanese ships were mostly built by the British.
 But it would not be long before the Japanese perfected ship building along with other industries.
 Sadly, they used their fledgling industrial and military prowess to begin a brutal campaign of subjugation and exploitation of foreign peoples and lands, first in Korea and then in Chinese Manchuria and beyond.

-Their militaristic expansion abroad evolved before a backdrop of very high population growth at home.
+Their militaristic expansion abroad evolved against the backdrop of very high population growth at home.
 While the Japanese population hovered around 35 million during its period of isolation, it leaped to 56 million by 1920.
 This was largely the result of a jump in the birth rate by around 40% from 1875 and 1920[2].

 Eventually, the Japanese attempt to expand their influence in Indochina collided with the aspirations of another rising power, the United States.
 In July 1941, the US imposed a crippling oil embargo on Japan.
 The Japanese escalated the conflict with an attack on Pearl Harbor on December 7, 1941.
 Two nuclear bombs dropped on the city centers of Hiroshima and Nagasaki on August 6 and August 9, 1945, respectively, settled the score.